launchdarkly/api-client-ruby/docs/EnvironmentsApi.md

 environment_key = 'environment_key_example' # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

 opts = {
-  expiry: 789 # Integer | An expiration time for the old environment SDK or mobile key, expressed as a Unix epoch time in milliseconds.
-By default, the key will expire immediately
+  expiry: 789 # Integer | An expiration time for the old environment SDK key, expressed as a Unix epoch time in milliseconds.
+By default, the key will expire immediately.
 }

 begin